Alex Carpenter: Collegiate

-NWHL
+Professional

+Boston Pride (2016–17)

-Carpenter was the first player drafted in the National Women's Hockey League's (NWHL) inaugural draft in 2015, selected by the New York Riveters.
-She returned for her senior season with Boston College and her rights were traded to the Boston Pride in April 2016.
-During the summer of 2016, Carpenter signed with the Boston Pride for a one-year, $19,500 contract, making her the highest paid player of the 2015 NWHL draft class.
-Playing for Team Steadman, Carpenter recorded a goal and an assist at the 2nd NWHL All-Star Game.
-She finished the 2016–17 season as the second highest scorer in the league.
+Carpenter was the first player selected in the National Women's Hockey League's (NWHL) inaugural 2015 NWHL draft, chosen first overall by the New York Riveters on June 20, 2015.
+However, she opted to return to Boston College for her senior season rather than immediately joining the league.
+On April 28, 2016, Carpenter's playing rights were traded from the Riveters to the Boston Pride in exchange for the rights to Miye D'Oench, the Pride's fourth-round selection from the 2015 draft.
+During the summer of 2016, following her graduation from Boston College, Carpenter signed a one-year contract with the Pride worth $19,500, making her the highest-paid player from the 2015 NWHL draft class.

+In the 2016–17 season, Carpenter made an immediate impact with the Pride.
+She recorded 9 goals and 20 assists for 29 points in 17 regular season games, finishing as the league's second-highest scorer.
+She finished the season as the second highest scorer in the league.

+Carpenter was selected to participate in the 2nd NWHL All-Star Game in February 2017, playing for Team Steadman, where she recorded a goal and an assist.

-Shenzhen KRS
+Shenzhen KRS and Shenzhen KRS Vanke Rays (2017–21)

 Following her season in the NWHL, Carpenter registered for the 2017 Draft of the Canadian Women's Hockey League (CWHL) and was drafted in the second round, 13th overall by Shenzhen-based Kunlun Red Star WIH, one of the two Chinese expansion teams.
 On January 15, 2018, after being cut from the United States Olympic team, she signed with Kunlun, swayed in part by her father Bobby Carpenter being a coach of their Kontinental Hockey League (KHL) club, HC Kunlun Red Star.
 The following season, the two Chinese CWHL teams were merged to become the Shenzhen KRS Vanke Rays, and Carpenter re-signed with the team.
 She would finish the 2018–19 season with 31 points in 28 games.

 With the CWHL ceasing operations after the 2018–19 season, the Vanke Rays joined the Zhenskaya Hockey League (ZhHL), the Russian women's league.
 Carpenter again chose to remain in China, citing the better facilities and player support provided by the team than what she had experienced in the NWHL.
 She supported the boycott of North American leagues that had led to the formation of the Professional Women's Hockey Players Association (PWHPA) and occasionally attended its meetings despite being unable to participate in its events.

 Carpenter served as Shenzhen's captain for the 2020–21 season, recording 29 goals and 55 points in 28 games in what would be her last season in China.

-Return to North America

-The 2022–23 season saw Carpenter return to North America, participating in PWHPA events for the first time with Team Scotiabank, earning PWHPA All-Star honors and a spot in the skills competition at the 2023 National Hockey League All-Star Game.